 Motorized Bobbycar

-I motorized a soapbox-style toy car with an electric drive, equipping it with two 4.3 kW brushless DC motors.
-To accommodate the significantly increased top speed, I replaced the original chassis, enhancing both stability and durability.
+I motorized a soapbox-style toy car with an electric drive, equipping it with two brushless DC motors.
+To accommodate the significantly increased top speed, I replaced most of the original chassis.
+I also designed a custom instrument cluster.

 Steering